dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 Supply chains then become more compact.
 Supply of ore and smelting will always be required and probably most efficient closest to the source.
-Fabrication's greatest impact is on the middle tiers of supply chains.
+Fabrication most strongly impacts the intermediate tiers of supply chains.

 Fabrication results in simplified logistics that result in dynamically allocatable resources.
 You simply ship the raw or ready-to-fab